The Critical LYZ Equation in K\"ahler Geometry: Introduction

 \section{Introduction}

-In K\"ahler geometry, the LYZ (Leung-Yau-Zaslow) equation, also known as the dHYM (deformed Hermitian Yang-Mills) equation, is a fully nonlinear elliptic PDE that arises from mirror symmetry \cite{LYZ1999,MMMS2000}.
-This equation is of current interest in both mathematics and physics.
+In K\"ahler geometry, the Leung-Yau-Zaslow (LYZ) equation, also known as the deformed Hermitian Yang-Mills (dHYM) equation, is a fully nonlinear elliptic partial differential equation arising from two fundamental sources: mirror symmetry \cite{LYZ1999} and supersymmetric gauge theory \cite{MMMS2000}.
+This equation has become a central object of study at the intersection of geometry and physics with profound connections to stability conditions in derived categories and the Thomas-Yau conjecture \cite{ThomasYau2022CAG}.